 And our answer is: absolutely!
-Mixing and matching has many benefits:
+Mixing and matching have many benefits:

-- It can help break up the room, defining certain locations without a wall
+- It can help break up the room, defining locations without a wall.

-- It can create a sense of excitement in an otherwise plain space
+- It can create a sense of excitement in an otherwise dull space.

 If you plan on doing this:

 - Consider selecting a bar stool and dining chair of the same brand, ensuring the finishes and fabrics will be the same.
 If you choose our Amisco 24 Magnetite metal finish, be sure to keep it on your stools and chairs for a cohesive look.

 - Consider one color, varying the shades.
 You can have the dining chairs in a dark gray and the bar stools in a lighter gray.